Stock events for Central Pacific Financial Corp. (CPF)

 Ownership

-Central Pacific Financial Corp.'s ownership is predominantly institutional, with institutional investors holding 95.91% of the company's shares.
-Key institutional shareholders include BlackRock, Inc. and The Vanguard Group.
-Insider ownership accounts for 3.03%, with notable individuals such as John C. Dean and Arnold Martines.
-Arnold Martines, the Chairman, President, and CEO, directly owns 0.2% of the company's shares.
+Central Pacific Financial Corp.'s ownership is predominantly institutional, with institutional investors holding 95.91% of the company's shares as of July 11, 2025.
+Major institutional owners include BlackRock, Inc., HoldCo Asset Management, L.P., and Vanguard Group Inc. Insider ownership accounts for 3.03% of the shares, with notable individuals such as John C. Dean and Arnold Martines holding significant stakes.
+Directors also hold stock directly, indirectly through family trusts, 401(k) plans, and the Central Pacific Bank Foundation.

 Ask Our Expert AI Analyst